akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey stepped forward.
 He stopped at the bench seat indicated by Harold at the edge of the firelight.

-Beatrice moved to her father's side, standing a little behind his chair.
+Beatrice moved to her father’s side, standing a little behind his chair.

 Godfrey glanced at her, then back at Harold.
 “I came to bring your daughter home.”
 He said it simply, as though it were the most natural errand in the world, which of course it was not.